Sorrer/Sorrer/README.md

 I'm a Junior CS Student at Rutgers New Brunswick.

-Currently on two things!
+Currently working on two things!
 - Growing my club here at Rutgers (Creation of Games Society)
 - Developing a new 2D Story Driven, Action Platformer game Whisper End with a team of friends!

 If you would like to contact me -